-Hyperglycemia affects 20-50% of people treated with steroids who previously had no history of Diabetes (DM).
-2,3 Those with pre-existing DM or risk factors for DM, are particularly susceptible to experiencing escalations in blood glucose (BG) and adverse outcomes, therefore this requires a temporary intensification of BG management.
-Individuals with A1c \geq 7 experience worse outcomes including:
+Hyperglycemia affects 20-50% of people treated with steroids who previously had no history of Diabetes Mellitus (DM).
+Those with pre-existing DM or risk factors for DM, are particularly susceptible to experiencing escalations in blood glucose (BG) and adverse outcomes, therefore this requires a temporary intensification of BG management.
+Individuals with A1c ≥7% experience worse outcomes including:

-- higher risks of infection, hospitalization

-- chemo discontinuation or dose reductions

-- higher mortality

-- lower quality of life (QOL) with increased pain intensity

-- risk of hyperosmolar hyperglycemic non-ketotic syndrome (HHS)4
+- higher risks of infection, hospitalization - chemo discontinuation or dose reductions - higher mortality - lower quality of life (QOL) with increased pain intensity - risk of hyperosmolar hyperglycemic non-ketotic syndrome (HHS) - greater BG variability, linked to high cardiovascular (CV) mortality and fatigue risk

-- increased BG variability which is associated with increased risk of cardiovascular (CV) mortality5

-and fatigue6